 The concept of art history is expanded upon in an article on Caravaggista.
 A list of recommended reading for those interested in learning more about the fundamentals of art history can be found here.
 Eager readers may want search Google Books for 'art history,' or read previews of commonly used art history books here (art historical methods), here (Gardner's Art Through the Ages), and here (a primary source, Vasari's Lives of the Artists).

-Excellent question, and the second most frequent question I receive!
-Because of that, I wrote this post, Why Choose Art History?, for current art history students and prospective art history students alike to be able to get a taste of what they can expect to do with their degree (undergraduate or advanced).
-You can also read more Q&A from current art history students here (from a student who would prefer not to commence graduate study) and here (from a student wondering if she should enroll in a dual-M.A. program).
+I wrote this post, Why Choose Art History?, for current art history students and prospective art history students alike to be able to get a taste of what they can expect to do with their degree (undergraduate or advanced).
+It's not definitive, but hopefully it will get you thinking about the different career options available to you.
+You can also read more Q&A from current art history students here.

 Andrew Graham-Dixon, A Life Sacred and Profane